The heart of King’s Cross

 Canalside shops, bars and restaurants

 The ever-popular Caravan King’s Cross was the first restaurant to open here.
-The restaurant was soon joined by Brunot Loubet’s bistro Grain Store, and specialty tea shop Yumchaa.
-All three eateries are in the atmospheric Granary building with south-facing terraces looking out over Granary Square and the canal.
+The restaurant was soon joined by specialty tea shop Yumchaa and most recently by Granary Square Brasserie.
+The eateries are in the atmospheric Granary building with south-facing terraces looking out over Granary Square and the canal.

 These restaurants were recently joined by The Lighterman in a stunning three-story pavilion building with terraces on the canal towpath and Granary Square.